-On July 10, 2024, the Company announced its intention to acquire Air Products' liquefied natural gas process technology and equipment business in an all-cash transaction of approximately \$1.8 billion.
-See Note 3 Acquisitions and Divestitures for more information.
+On September 30, 2024, the Company acquired 100% of the outstanding equity interests of Air Products' liquefied natural gas process technology and equipment business for total consideration of \$1,837 million, net of cash acquired.
+See Note 3 Acquisitions, Divestitures and Assets and Liabilities Held for Sale for more information.